Travis Kelce Player Prop Bets for NFL Week 11 | Kansas City vs. Dallas 11/21/2021

 Recent Performances

-- In last week's outing against the Raiders, Kelce was targeted 10 times, picking up 119 yards on eight receptions.
+- In last week's game against the Raiders, Kelce was targeted 10 times and recorded eight catches for 119 yards.

-- During his last three games, Kelce has caught 17 passes on 24 targets for 214 yards and one touchdown, averaging 71.3 yards per game.
+- Kelce put up 214 yards (on 17 catches) with one touchdown in his last three games.
+He was targeted 24 times, and averaged 71.3 yards per game.

 Kelce's Kansas City Teammates